benarch/OpenAI/README.md

 ### GPT3 [Models](https://platform.openai.com/docs/models/overview):
 GPT-3 models can understand and generate natural language.
-These models were superceded by the more powerful GPT-3.5 generation models.
-However, the original GPT-3 base models (`davinci`, `curie`, `ada`, and `babbage`) are current the only models that are available to fine-tune.
+These models were superseded by the more powerful GPT-3.5 generation models.
+However, the original GPT-3 base models (`davinci`, `curie`, `ada`, and `babbage`) are currently the only models that are available to fine-tune.
-- **Ada**: 	Capable of very simple tasks, usually the fastest model in the GPT-3 series, and lowest cost.
+- **Ada**: 	Capable of simple tasks, usually the fastest model in the GPT-3 series, and lowest cost.
 - **Babbage**: Capable of straightforward tasks, very fast, and lower cost.
 - **Currie**: Very capable, but faster and lower cost than Davinci.
 - **Davinci**: Most capable GPT-3 model.
-Can do any task the other models can do, often with higher quality. has great summerization engine and creates creative content.
+It can do any task the other models can do, often with higher quality.
+It has a great summarization engine and creates creative content.

 The most common (but not only) interaction option with GPT is by providing a prompt.

 ### Prompt:
-**prompt** is the basic interaction with OpenAI. it is the way we ask the engine to answer, sort, list " act as" and more...
+The **prompt** is the basic interaction with OpenAI. it is how we ask the engine to answer, sort, list " act as" and more...

 For example:
 ```